-Medicare Funded Psychology Services During the COVID Pandemic
+Medicare Rebates for Psychologist Sessions During the COVID Pandemic

-In March 2020, Medicare introduced new COVID-19 items to allow clients to access psychological sessions with a Registered or Clinical psychologist by Telehealth (video call) or telephone.
-If you consider Telehealth appointments with a psychologist, we recommend checking the Getting Ready for Telehealth Psychology Sessions article.
+In March 2020, Medicare introduced new COVID-19 items to allow clients to access Online Therapy with a Registered or Clinical psychologist via Telehealth (video call) or telephone.
+If you are considering Online Therapy appointments with a psychologist, check this article: Getting Ready for Online Therapy with a Psychologist.

-You cannot use your private health insurance cover to top up the Medicare rebates.
-Therefore, if you have both a GP referral or MHTP and Private Health Insurance, you must decide which option you prefer to use to subsidise the psychological services you receive from your psychologist.
+You cannot use your private health insurance coverage to top up the Medicare rebates.
+Therefore, if you have both a GP referral or MHTP and Private Health Insurance, you must decide which option to use to subsidise the psychological services you receive from your psychologist.